eth-brownie/brownie/docs/compile.rst

 Source Minification
 -------------------

-If ``minify_source`` is ``true``, the contract source is minified before compiling.
-Each time Brownie is loaded it will then minify the current source code before checking the hashes to determine if a recompile is necessary.
-This allows you to modify code formatting and comments without triggering a recompile, at the cost of increased load times from recalculating source offsets.
+Contract sources are minified before compiling.
+Each time Brownie is loaded it will minifies the current sources before checking the hashes to determine if a recompile is necessary.
+This allows you to modify formatting and comments without triggering a recompile.

 .. _compile-json: